GnosticPlayers/GTP-Smash/README.md

 Update: 27/04/2021

 Just finished adding the anomitiy module.
 Tested around 400K bots on paypal.com.
 It seems to be struggling

+Update: 05/05/2021

+Upon further research into this project, I can now see that with the use of IoT search engines, such as Censys, Zoomeye & Shodan, threat actors or APTs can download & parse millions of GPRS-tunneling-protocol-based IPs & subsequently attack them all, for a selected area, albeit a town or a city, or even a country, and remove all connection to the outside world via 3G/4G/5G networks.
+In short, anyone can use a botnet or something similar to attack these IPs en-mass, which can shut down communications for a country or a city.

+The United Kingdom, for instance, only has around 700 GPRS servers, which are all suseptable to denial of service attacks.
 # Author

 Rest In Peace to the original developer, whom has sadly passed away.